California's Camp Fire Becomes The Deadliest In State History

 "This is an unprecedented event," Butte County Sheriff Kory Honea said Monday night, according to Capital Public Radio in Sacramento.
 "If you've been up there, you also know the magnitude of the scene we're dealing with.
 I want to recover as many remains as we possibly can, as soon as we can.
 Because I know the toll it takes on loved ones."

-The Camp fire started last Thursday morning, growing explosively and forcing panicked evacuations.
+The Camp Fire started last Thursday morning, growing explosively and forcing panicked evacuations.
 The fire stormed through Paradise, leaving behind near-total devastation.
 As of Monday night, nearly half of the evacuation centers in Chico, Oroville and nearby towns were at capacity.

 "Firefighters were successful in many areas of the fire [Monday]," Cal Fire said in a bulletin.
 The agency said firefighters had been able to hold the fire perimeter line in some areas, and that they've been working to build fire lines to establish control.
 But it added that dry conditions will continue to pose a challenge.

-As parts of Butte County have been deemed safe, search teams and coroners have found more victims of the fire; the Butte County Sheriff's Department reported late Monday that workers had found 13 more people who had died from the fire, adding to the 29 who had already been located.
-Of the total, 10 sets of remains were found in Paradise, and three in neighboring Concow.
+As parts of Butte County have been deemed safe, search teams and coroners have found more victims of the fire; the Butte County Sheriff's Office reported late Monday that workers had found 13 more people who had died from the fire, adding to the 29 who had already been located.
+Overall, 10 sets of remains were found in Paradise and three in neighboring Concow.

-More human remains could be found, Butte County Sheriff Kory Honea said, adding that the county is deploying two portable morgue units and will use cadaver dogs to find anyone who perished.
+More human remains could be found, Honea said, adding that the county is deploying two portable morgue units and will use cadaver dogs to find others who perished.

-More than 50,000 people have fled the Camp blaze, reports member station KQED.
-And even at a distance, the fire is also posing health concerns: "Air quality throughout the Bay Area remains in the "unhealthy" zone, according to federal measurements," KQED says, adding that the conditions should persist through Friday.
+More than 50,000 people have fled the Camp blaze, according to member station KQED.
+And even at a distance, the fire is also posing health concerns: "Air quality throughout the Bay Area remains in the "unhealthy" zone, according to federal measurements," KQED reports, adding that the conditions should persist through Friday.

-To the south, the Woolsey fire has burned 93,662 acres and is 30 percent contained, Cal Fire said Monday night.
-Breaking out in the Thousand Oaks area — which had already been coping with a mass shooting — the fire is blamed for two deaths.
+To the south, the Woolsey Fire has burned 93,662 acres and is 30 percent contained, Cal Fire said Monday night.
+The fire that broke out in the Thousand Oaks area — which had already been coping with a mass shooting — is blamed for two deaths.

-The Woolsey fire is estimated to have destroyed 435 buildings.
+The Woolsey Fire is estimated to have destroyed 435 buildings.
 And according to Cal Fire, "83 percent of all National Parks Service land in the Santa Monica Mountains National Recreation Area has been burned by the Woolsey Fire."

-Despite building up to 30 percent containment, firefighters are still primarily focused on protecting life and structures, citing "extreme fire behavior" from the blaze that drew power from Santa Ana winds.
+Although the fire is now 30 percent contained, firefighters are still primarily focused on protecting life and structures, citing "extreme fire behavior" from the blaze that has drawn power from Santa Ana winds.

 The effort includes planes that scoop water from the ocean, to drop on the flames — as a video posted to Twitter showed on Monday.